 Excess oil or rifle grease can reflect light and hide imperfections.
 A dry cleaning patch or cotton mop should suffice.
 Ask the seller if they’d be willing to let you clean the barrel.

-An American tradition, gun shows are an excellent source for used firearms, including military surplus, inexpensive ammunition, magazines, spare parts, accessories, web gear, instruction manuals, rare gun books, and beef jerky.
-While you can find federally licensed dealers, you’re likely to find more private sellers hawking their wares.
+An American tradition, gun shows are an excellent source for used firearms, including military surplus, former department-issued firearms, inexpensive ammunition, magazines, spare parts, accessories, web gear, instruction manuals, rare gun books, and beef jerky.
+While you can find federally licensed dealers, you’re likely to find more private sellers with guns and other wares for sale.

-You can find some great deals, but this is a bazaar of sorts — you need to be prepared to haggle.
+Although you can find some great deals, part of the tradition in gun shows is haggling, especially with used inventory.
 If you know what gun you’re looking for, check the Blue Book of Gun Values to see what it sells for in good condition.
 This will serve as a benchmark and help you negotiate the final sales price with the seller.

-Check out our online store at IFA Tactical — your one-stop gun shop.
+Visit our location in Sterling Heights or visit our online store today.
 We offer a wide variety of firearms and accessories.
 If you have any questions and would like to give us a call, you can reach us at (586) 275-2176.
 We’d be happy to help you make a gun purchase you won’t regret.